Skip to content

 The Soko fast train: the one to take

 Novi Sad sits on the rebuilt high-speed line north out of Belgrade, and that single fact is why the train beats everything else here.
 The Soko (“Falcon”) service, run by Srbija Voz with modern Stadler KISS high-speed trains, covers the route at up to 200 km/h.
-It was designed to make the run in around 36 minutes, and did when it launched; recent speed restrictions on a stretch of the line have since pushed typical journeys closer to 45-50 minutes, so check the current timetable rather than banking on the headline figure.
-It is a smooth, air-conditioned ride with proper seats, and after the crawl that Serbian trains manage almost everywhere else, it comes as a pleasant surprise.
+According to the current official timetable, the IC-class Soko departs Beograd Centar on the hour, every two hours, from 06:00 through 22:00, and reaches Petrovaradin 32 minutes later on every single one of those nine departures - it’s a smooth, air-conditioned ride with proper seats, and after the crawl that Serbian trains manage almost everywhere else, it comes as a pleasant surprise.

 The modern glass concourse of Beograd Centar (Prokop) station, with the Belgrade Tower visible through the windows